hoothin/PagetualGuide/docs/rules/child-script.md

 # child script
->If the site has some limit for code eval.
-You can make a child script with function under object window.
+>If the site blocks code eval, you can create a child script and expose functions under window.

 Example 1: Single rule for current site
 --